-Certain of our U.S. natural gas and oil leases are granted or approved by the federal government and administered the U.S. Department of the Interior.
+Certain of our U.S. natural gas and oil leases are granted or approved by the federal government and administered by the U.S. Department of the Interior.
 Such leases require compliance with detailed federal regulations and orders that regulate, among other matters, drilling and operations on lands covered by these leases and calculation and disbursement of royalty payments to the federal government, tribes or tribal members.
 The federal government has increased its review in recent years in evaluating and, in some cases, promulgating new rules and regulations regarding competitive lease bidding, venting and flaring, gas and oil measurement and royalty payment obligations for production from federal lands.
-On January 27, 2021, President Biden issued an executive order indefinitely suspending new natural gas and oil leases on public lands or in offshore waters pending completion of a comprehensive review and reconsideration of federal gas and oil permitting and leasing practices.
-The federal district court in Louisiana issued a permanent injunction against the executive order on August 18, 2022, limited to the thirteen plaintiff states, Louisiana, Alabama, Alaska, Arkansas, Georgia, Mississippi, Missouri, Montana, Nebraska, Oklahoma, Texas, Utah, and West Virginia.
-In response to the January 27, 2021 executive order, the U.S. Department of the Interior released its "Report On The Federal Oil And Gas Leasing Program" in November 2021, which assessed the current state of gas and oil leasing on federal lands and proposed several reforms, including raising royalty rates and implementing stricter standards for entities seeking to purchase gas and oil leases.
 On November 30, 2022, the BLM issued a proposed rule to reduce the release of methane from venting, flaring, and leaks during gas and oil production activities on Federal and Indian leases, exemplifying the Biden Administration's increased focus on the climate change impacts of federal projects, which could result in further changes to the federal gas and oil leasing program in the future.
-Restrictions surrounding onshore drilling, onshore federal lease availability, and restrictions on the ability to obtain required permits could have a material adverse impact on our operations.
+Restrictions surrounding onshore drilling and restrictions on the ability to obtain required permits could have a material adverse impact on our operations.

-Permitting activities on federal lands are also subject to frequent delays.
+Permitting activities are also subject to frequent delays.
 Delays in obtaining permits or an inability to obtain new permits or permit renewals could inhibit our ability to execute our drilling and production plans.
 Failure to comply with applicable regulations or permit requirements could result in revocation of our permits, inability to obtain new permits and the imposition of fines and penalties.